A Survey of Scaling in Large Language Model Reasoning: Conclusion

 \section{Conclusion}

-In this survey, we provided a comprehensive analysis of how scaling strategies influence reasoning capabilities in large language models.
-We examined four major dimensions—scaling in input sizes, reasoning steps, reasoning rounds, and model optimization—highlighting the methods, benefits, and challenges in each.
-While scaling improves LLM reasoning across many domains, it also introduces limitations such as computational inefficiency, instability, and new security risks.
-We emphasized emerging directions to address these issues, including adaptive computation, robust optimization, and safe multi-agent coordination.
-As LLMs continue to evolve, understanding and refining scalable reasoning will be key to building more capable, trustworthy, and efficient AI systems.
+In this survey, we presented a comprehensive view of how different scaling strategies shape the reasoning capabilities of large language models.
+We organized the literature along four major dimensions: input information, reasoning steps, reasoning rounds, and model optimization, and discussed the key methods, benefits, trade-offs, and failure modes associated with each.
+Our analysis highlights that scaling can substantially improve LLM reasoning across a wide range of domains, but these gains are not uniform: they often come with increased computational cost, instability, diminishing returns, and emerging safety and security risks.
+We further outlined several promising directions for future research, including adaptive computation allocation, more robust and stable optimization, principled evaluation beyond final-answer accuracy, and safer multi-agent and human-LLM interaction.
+As LLMs continue to advance, a deeper understanding of how to scale reasoning effectively and responsibly will be essential for building AI systems that are not only more capable but also more efficient, reliable, and trustworthy.